bpander/motherboard/README.md

 ### Cross-Module Communication

-Previously, I gave an example of cross-module communication that'd be difficult to pull off with the current landscape of frameworks: ajax-form in a modal that should cancel its current request if the modal is closed.
+Previously, I gave an example of cross-module communication that'd be difficult to pull off with the current landscape of frameworks: an ajax-form in a modal that should cancel its current request if the modal is closed.
 This is some pseudocode to explain roughly how it'd be accomplished with Motherboard.

-#### HTML
+**HTML**
 ```html
 <m-ajax-modal>
     <form is="m-ajax-form">